geaz/simplyRetro-Z5/README.md

 /root/reformat.sh (will reboot the system after execution)
 /root/resize.sh

-### FTP
+### WiFi, FTP & SSH
-If you configured the *wpa_supplicant.conf* on the boot partition, you are able to connect via FTP to copy your roms to the system.
+You are able to set your WiFi SSID and PSK through the Emulationstation menu.
+Press 'Start' and go into the 'simplyRetro' menu.
+After setting the WiFi, just enable any service you need. **I recommend to disable the services after usage to reduce battery load and to speed up the boot process.**

 ### ROMs and BIOS folder
 The ROMs and BIOS folder are located at */root/roms* and */root/bios*.
 You are able to change the splash screen, if you want.
 It is also located at the */root* folder.